tristanbatchler/tbat.me/_posts/2024-11-10-godot-golang-mmo-part-4.md

 ---
-title: Supercharging our Godot 4 Golang MMO with state machines
+title: §4 Supercharging our Godot 4 Golang MMO with state machines
 description: Harness the power of state machines to create a more robust and maintainable codebase for our scalable MMO project.
 redditurl:
 ---

-So far we've been building our Godot 4 Golang MMO project with a focus on scalability and maintainability.
+[So far](/2024/11/09/godot-golang-mmo-part-3) we've been building our Godot 4 Golang MMO project with a focus on scalability and maintainability.
 Before implementing more complex features, now is a good time to add some more structure to our codebase.
 In this part, we'll implement a basic, yet powerful state machine system on both the client and server sides.
 This will allow us to manage the game's logic in a more organized and maintainable way.
 Without further ado, let's jump right in!

 ## Building on the client interfacer
 So far we've built a pretty good idea of what a client interfacer should look like, but there are definitely some features missing.
 One of these features is the ability to manage the client's state.
 But what **is** the client's state?
 In the context of our MMO, that could be things like "*is the client current in the game?*", "*is the client currently in a menu?*", "*is the client currently disconnected and trying to reconnect?*", and so on.